Europe and the World

 - Emerging Foreign and Security Dimensions II

 The first fellowship, Emerging Foreign and Security Dimensions I, launched from September to December 2019 and was divided into three interrelated modules.
-The series discussed emerging security challenges from strategic developments, inter-state and intra-state perspectives, self-determination, climate and environmental issues, to migration and leadership challenges in the region spanning from Vancouver to Vladivostok.
+The series discussed emerging security challenges from strategic developments, inter- and intrastate perspectives, self-determination, climate, and environmental issues to migration and leadership challenges in the region spanning Vancouver to Vladivostok.
 It offered an overview about some of the key institutions in security and foreign relations in the Northern Hemisphere: the EU, the OSCE, and ASEAN.
-The seminar addressed the institutional set up, looked at the origins and institutionalization, examined security challenges through the prism of the organizations; offered specific insights on negotiations and interactions and pursued a comparative perspective with an emphasis of involving diplomatic and political practitioners from within and outside the organization.
+The seminar addressed the institutional setups, looked at the origins and institutionalizations, and examined security challenges through the prism of the organizations; offered specific insights on negotiations and interactions, and pursued a comparative perspective with an emphasis of involving diplomatic and political practitioners from within and outside of the organizations.

-The second fellowship, Emerging Foreign and Security Dimensions II, runs from February to June of 2019 and takes a more specific look at the European continent specifically.
-It explores the complexities, challenges, and achievements of the EU in international relations over the past decades.
-Discusses relations between EU and non-member states, great powers, international organizations, and lessons from leading this organization in a globalized interdependent system.
-The fellowship addresses the way in which Europe copes with ethnic rivalries, terrorism, financial and nuclear crises, power interests, energy market, revolutions, conflict on its borders, environmental and health challenges.
-Fellows will tackle questions such as: How has the EU reacted to the global crises?
-How have global crisis affect the mechanisms of European foreign and security response systems?
-How will new challenges shape the future of European integration?
+The second fellowship, Emerging Foreign and Security Dimensions II, ran from February to June of 2019 and took a more specific look at the European continent.
+It explored the complexities, challenges, and achievements of the EU in international relations over the past decades; discussed relations between EU and nonmember states, great powers, international organizations as well as lessons from leading this organization in a globalized interdependent system.
+The fellowship addressed the way Europe copes with ethnic rivalries, terrorism, financial and nuclear crises, power interests, energy market, revolutions, conflict on its borders, and environmental and health challenges.
+Fellows tackled such issues as how the EU reacts to the global crises; how global crises affect the mechanisms of European foreign and security response systems; and how new challenges will shape the future of European integration.